 “What’s the point?” teenagers will splutter to compromised parents, “of learning trigonometry when no one is testing me?”

-The “because I said so” response will not fool students this time around, as parents and teachers alike are also feeling the same level of confusion and bewilderment as we navigate through this completely unexpected time.
+The “because I said so” response will not fool students this time around, as parents and teachers alike are also feeling the same level of confusion and bewilderment as we navigate through this frustrating time.

 At GeoVLE, tutors are already seeing many students completely exasperated.
 They were relying on the next few months to complete the curriculum, revise and improve upon their knowledge, and improve on grades received that perhaps do not show their true potential, for myriad reasons.
-They will be the students looking to take the examinations in autumn, but they may be feeling lost and overwhelmed at the thought of not having a school environment to guide them up to the examination period (lack of classroom learning, peer-to-peer study groups, lunchtime and after-school revision sessions, direct one-on-one communication with the teacher).
+They may be feeling lost and overwhelmed at the thought of not having a school environment to guide them up to the examination period (lack of classroom learning, peer-to-peer study groups, lunchtime and after-school revision sessions, direct one-on-one communication with the teacher).

-Assessment experts suggest that there is no need to worry, as this approach to grading will likely be fairer than the usual examination system.
-And as we've said before - the current examination system is inherently flawed and often poorly reflects both the abilities of students, as well as the capabilities of teachers.
+If algorithms are abandoned and teacher assessments are used to determine outcomes, then this approach to grading will likely be fairer than the usual examination system.
+As we've said before - the current examination system is inherently flawed and often poorly reflects both the abilities of students, as well as the capabilities of teachers.
 Grades can fluctuate dramatically year on year, and there is evidence that around a quarter of A level and GCSE grades would change if re-marked.

 History and English tutor, Lauren Brooks admits that when she took her GCSEs 10 years ago, she was like the many teenagers who perform much better under stress and tight deadlines.